Go to Customer service

 cd public_html

-• If the database backup is displayed - great, go to the next step.
+• If the database backup is displayed, go to the next step.

-• If you do not see the backup file, double-check with the File Manager if the file is indeed uploaded and placed to the public_html.
+• If you the backup file is missing, use the File Manager to verify the file is correctly stored in the public_html folder

 To import the database, use this command: